 ITS communicates with academic departments and library staff on an individual basis, prior to the beginning of each academic year and via the Help Desk between academic semesters, to understand new software and standard hardware requirements as a prerequisite for upgrading current technologies in operation.
 Departments should contact ITS to communicate necessary changes or additional needs required during the academic period.

-Departments are encouraged to review the Computer Refresh Schedule and communicate to ITS any anticipated changes in the current standard or custom enhancements desired by the department, when identified and prior to the end of spring semester, to ensure replacement efforts can be completed to satisfaction.
+Departments are encouraged to review the Computer Refresh Schedule (PDF) and communicate to ITS any anticipated changes in the current standard or custom enhancements desired by the department, when identified and prior to the end of spring semester, to ensure replacement efforts can be completed to satisfaction.

 The Philosophy of Technology Refresh

 The goal of Shawnee State’s technology refresh plan has three fundamental principles:

 - To refresh computer technology currently in place based on a planned schedule

 - To ensure that vendor warranties remain in effect for lab technology for timely repair or replacement

 - To ensure that all vendor software licensing terms and conditions are adhered to and

 the installation represents an accurate number of licenses acquired